-The Company's investment in Prophecy Development Corp. ("Prophecy Development") as of December 31, 2016, was estimated to be \$25,000.
+The Company's investment in Prophecy Development Corp. ("Prophecy Development") as of December 31, 2017, was estimated to be \$21,853.
 The Company could sell its investment in Prophecy Development to access funds to settle its obligations as they arise.
 However, management intends to maintain the Company's investment in Prophecy Development until it becomes advantageous to sell the investment or liquidity concerns necessitate such sale.

-The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its investment activities.
-Investing activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
-For the twelve-month period ending December 31, 2017, corporate head office costs are estimated to average less than \$250,000 per quarter.
-The \$250,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
-In August the Company commenced a 5,000 metre drilling program at the Walker Gossan Project in Australia.
-The program consists of approximately 20 boreholes, utilizing both diamond drill and reverse circulation drilling.
-The drilling along with mapping, geochemistry, geophysics and Joint Venture payment was \$2,508,792.
-In addition, the Company is performing preliminary exploration on its Pasco Project in Peru.
+The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its exploration and evaluation activities.
+Exploration and evaluation activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
+For the twelve month period ending December 31, 2018, corporate head office costs are estimated to average less than \$200,000 per quarter.
+The \$200,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
+In the summer the Company commenced a 2,000 metre drilling program at the Pasco Project in Peru.
+The program consists of approximately 8 boreholes, using diamond drilling.
+The drilling along with magnetic survey was \$908,334.
+In addition, the Company is performing care and maintenance at its Walker Gossan project in Australia.